 The deadline for registration is 1st come, 1st serve by May 15, 2021.

 A $200 non-refundable deposit is required from your church to hold a date within one week of receiving a confirmation from Good Works for a specific week.
 The remainder is due 2 weeks before the camp begins.

 A packet with more information will be sent out upon receipt of your registration.

 Please download this form and complete one per group.

 We require a minimum of 1 adult (age 25 or older) for every 5 youth.
 We find this ratio to be helpful in managing the group as well as building intergenerational relationships within your church community.
 While you are seeking adult attendees, please also consider their knowledge of various construction skills.
 By having several skilled adults and a small "Adult to Youth Ratio", teens will be better able to learn new skills which they can use at home and in subsequent mission trips with us or other ministries.

 Work Crew Size

-Work Crews should number 10-12 people, including an adult (age 25+) acting as Work Crew Leader and one older youth with a mature faith who is willing to serve as an Assistant Work Crew Leader.
+Work Crews should number 10-12 people, including requisite adult (age 25+) leaders to act as Crew Leaders.
+It is also recommended to identify an older youth with a mature faith who is willing to serve as an Assistant Work Crew Leader.
 By serving under adults who can teach them and model a servant mindset, the Assistant Work Crew Leader can gain valuable leadership experience.
 For churches bringing multiple crews, Good Works recommends that work crews be formed prior to the week of camp.